 - Parkview North in Norwalk in developmental stages.

-- Lighthouse I in Stamford will be two homes converted to units to house 15 residents.
+- Lighthouse in Stamford comprises two homes that will be completely renovated and converted to apartments that will house 15 formerly homeless residents.

 95 individuals will be housed in deeply-affordable supported housing created and operated by Pacific House